 Coin issued by Bishop Thomas Hatfield

-Today a nineteenth century building, housing Durham University’s stone masons yard and offices of the Estates and Buildings Department.
-However, the site has an much older, and extremely significant history.
-As the name 'Moneyer' suggests, it was the site of the Prince Bishop’s Mint, established in 1135, by Bishop Geoffrey Rufus.
+Today a nineteenth century building, housing Durham University’s Estates and Buildings Department, as the name 'Moneyer' suggests, this was the site of the Prince Bishop’s Mint, established in 1135, by Bishop Geoffrey Rufus.

 Minting their own coinage was one of the privileges of the Durham Prince Bishops – and a significant one, as it symbolised political autonomy and brought in significant revenue.
 The Prince Bishops of Durham had the right to mint silver pennies, and smaller denominations – a privilege that remained until 1536, when Henry VIII had the mint closed.

 Durham was one of the three main mints belonging to religious establishments.
 The other two were those of the Archbishops of Canterbury and York, who had their coins minted with their initials.